danieltomer1/CVVideoPlayer/README.md

 <summary>Recorder class</summary>

 The recorder class is an object that can be used to record whatever is being played in the video player.
-By default, the video will be saved in "outputs" folder which will be created in the CWD.
+By default, the video will be saved in an "outputs" folder which will be created in the CWD.

 To use the recorder: